kallistoteles/tmux_status_autohide/README.md

 Autohide tmux status bar
 ========================
-Hides the status bar in tmux after a number of seconds after tmux is started.
+Hides the status bar in tmux after a number of seconds when tmux has started.

 Installing
 ----------